apache/flink/docs/concepts/programming-model.md

   - The **Table API** is a declarative DSL centered around *tables*, which may be dynamically changing tables (when representing streams).
     The [Table API](../dev/table_api.html) follows the (extended) relational model.
 Tables have a schema attached (similar to tables in relational databases) and the API offers comparable operations, such as select, project, join, group-by, aggregate, etc.
-    Table API programs declaratively define *what logical operation should to perform* rather than specifying *how the code for the operation looks*.
-The Table API is extensible by various types of user-defined functions, it is less expressive than the *Core APIs*, but more concise to use (less code to write).
+    Table API programs declaratively define *what logical operation to perform* rather than specifying *how the code for the operation looks*.
+The Table API is extensible by various types of user-defined functions.
+It is less expressive than the *Core APIs*, but more concise to use (less code to write).
     Table API programs also go through an optimizer that applies optimization rules before execution.

     You can seamlessly convert between tables and *DataStream*/*DataSet*, allowing programs to mix *Table API* and with the *DataStream*